devxtushar/web-futureskills/README.md

 # Mini HR Dashboard Frontend

-This is the frontend for the **Mini HR Dashboard**, where candidates can search for jobs, and recruiters can post and manage job listings.
+This is the frontend for the **Mini HR Dashboard**, where candidates can apply for jobs, and recruiters can post and manage job listings.

 ## 🚀 Live Demo
 [Mini HR Dashboard](https://futureskillers.vercel.app/)